lolwierd/lolwierd/content/reading.md

 ---

 ## [Gorilla: A Fast, Scalable, In-Memory Time Series Database](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf)
 Cool paper.
 The interesting part was their compression algorithm and their in memory DS.
-Read it as part of my work, but figured halfway we can't allow of its core assumptions which makes the compression algorithm soo effective.
+Read it as a part of my work, but figured halfway we can't allow one of its core assumptions which makes the compression algorithm soo effective.
 [Clickhouse has an implementation of this internally.](https://altinity.com/blog/2019-7-new-encodings-to-improve-clickhouse)

 ## [What goes around comes around](https://people.cs.umass.edu/~yanlei/courses/CS691LL-f06/papers/SH05.pdf)